advancedresearch/advancedresearch.github.io/blog/2018-06-15-skills-that-super-intelligence-will-have-but-no-humans-have.md

 ### 2. Exploring Vast Amounts of Possibilities

 Humans have cognitive biases.
-One of the reason for these biases is that humans processes limited amounts of data.
+One of the reason for these biases is that humans process limited amounts of data.

 For example, most people do not realize how big the Earth is.